 Improving Treatment in Atherosclerotic Renal Artery Stenosis (ARAS)

-A common intervention in patients with atherosclerotic renal artery stenosis is the restoration of vessel patency by revascularization, but the procedure's ability to restore renal function and improve blood pressure control is still controversial.
+A common intervention in patients with atherosclerotic renal artery stenosis is the restoration of vessel patency by revascularization.
+But the procedure's ability to restore renal function and improve blood pressure control is still controversial.

 Therefore, strategies to more effectively preserve kidney function distal to the stenosis are urgently needed.

-Studies in the lab related to improving treatment in atherosclerotic renal artery stenosis include:
+Our studies related to improving treatment in atherosclerotic renal artery stenosis include:

 - Mitochondria-targeted drugs

 Stem cell therapy

 Therapeutic utilization of progenitor cells and stem cells is becoming an attractive alternative to conventional treatments, especially for diseases that are refractory to other treatments.

 Recent projects involved delivery of adipose tissue-derived mesenchymal stem cells (MSC) into the stenotic kidney with or without concurrent revascularization to restore cellular integrity and to decrease the progression to renal failure in swine models and in patients with ARAS.

 Our current projects involve delivery of mesenchymal stem cells in metabolic syndrome and characterization and delivery of MSC-derived membrane microparticles (extracellular vesicles, such as microvesicles and exosomes) using RNA-seq, proteomics and epigenetic approaches.